frknbasaran/web-1/README.md

 - remove fucking PageController or router functions
 - apply base view model for generic methods
 - docker-ize :)
+- please add isPreRender like selector. cause we need add some PreRender headers into head
 #
 # SORRY FOR SHITTY ENGLISH, HERE'S A POTATO
 #